New York State Explorer’s Handbook: Unforgettable Journeys from City to Countryside

 Water Skiing and Wakeboarding

 Water skiing and wakeboarding enthusiasts can find thrilling experiences in various locations across New York State, taking advantage of its scenic lakes and waterways.
-Adventure Calls Outfitters, located in the Finger Lakes region, provides exciting water sport adventures on the pristine waters of Canandaigua Lake.
+Adventure Calls Outfitters, located in the Finger Lakes region, provides exciting water sports adventures on the pristine waters of Canandaigua Lake.

 Adirondac Rafting Company